 How can I prevent a VPN leak?

 Use a reputable VPN provider and their VPN client.
-All VPN providers tested by us prevent a leak of your information.
+All VPN providers we've tested prevent leaks of your information.

-If you are connected to your VPN and receive the message "Possible DNS leak", check the list of DNS servers below the message.
-If one of the servers is your local DNS server or a public DNS server (e.g. from Google), you have a DNS leak.
+If you are connected to your VPN and receive the above, check the list of DNS servers below the message.
+Should one of the servers be your local DNS server or a public DNS server (e.g. from Google), you have a DNS leak.

-If you are connected to your VPN and receive the message "Possible WebRTC Leak", check the list of IP addresses below the message.
-If the WebRTC address is your original IP address, you have a WebRTC leak.
+If you are connected to your VPN and receive this response, check the list of IP addresses below the message.
+Should the WebRTC address be your original IP address, you have a WebRTC leak.

-If you are connected to your VPN and receive the message "Possible IPv6 leak", check the list of IP addresses below the message.
-If the provider of your IPv6 address is your normal Internet provider, you have an IPv6 leak.
+If you are connected to your VPN and receive the message above, check the list of IP addresses below the notification.
+If the provider of your IPv6 address is your regular Internet provider, you have an IPv6 leak.